Arthur Q. Bryan: Radio

 He started as a singer in 1926 on WGBS and he continued as a tenor soloist on WEAF in 1928.
 In 1929, Bryan was an announcer at WOR radio in New Jersey.
 Contemporary radio listings in a daily newspaper indicate that he was still at WOR as late as September 13, 1931.
 In October 1931, he began working as an announcer at WCAU in Philadelphia, and in 1933 he moved to Philadelphia's WIP By 1934, he was heard on WHN in New York.
 In 1938–1940, he was a regular on The Grouch Club, which aired on the CBS Pacific network and was featured in some short-subject films made by the group.
 Bryan started voicing Elmer in 1940 in Elmer's Candid Camera and voiced the character all the way until his death.

 Bryan's work in animation did not go unnoticed by radio producers.
-Although his first forays into that medium were accompanied by instructions that he use the Fudd voice, Bryan soon came to the attention of Don Quinn and Phil Leslie, the production and writing team responsible for Fibber McGee and Molly and their supporting characters, two of whom spun off into their own radio hits, The Great Gildersleeve and Beulah.
+Although his first forays into that medium were accompanied by instructions that he use the Fudd voice, Bryan soon came to the attention of Don Quinn and Phil Leslie, the production and writing team responsible for Fibber McGee and Molly and their supporting characters, two of whom spun off into their radio hits, The Great Gildersleeve and Beulah.
 The Gildersleeve character, played by Harold Peary, became series broadcasting's first successful spin-off hit; that plus the onset of World War II (which cost Fibber McGee & Molly their Mayor La Trivia, when Gale Gordon went into the Coast Guard in early 1942, and "The Old Timer" Bill Thompson was drafted almost a year later) nabbed nearly every other remaining male voice.

 Bryan was first hired for the new Great Gildersleeve series, to play the part of Cousin Octavia's secretary/assistant, Lucius Llewellyn (using the Elmer Fudd voice), and later one of Gildersleeve's cronies, Floyd Munson, the barber.
 His work on the series (in Bryan's natural voice) so impressed Quinn and Leslie, that Bryan was added to the cast of their main show, Fibber McGee and Molly, in 1943.

 In the early 1940s, Bryan played Waymond Wadcliffe on the Al Pearce & His Gang program on CBS.
-Bryan starred as Major Hoople (from June 22, 1942, to April 26, 1943) in The Charlotte Greenwood Show. and played Lt.
+Bryan starred as Major Hoople (from June 22, 1942, to April 26, 1943), appeared in the cast of The Charlotte Greenwood Show, and played Lt.
 Levinson on radio's Richard Diamond, Private Detective (from September 6, 1950, to June 29, 1951).
 In the mid-1940s, he had the role of Duke on Forever Ernest.

+On May 5th 1949, Bryan appeared as "Clarence, the Guardian Angel" on the Screen Directors Playhouse radio series' rendition of Frank Capra's film It's a Wonderful Life.
+The episode also starred James Stewart reprising his film role as "George Bailey".